SSL certificate selection

 Supported domain types

-Single-domain, wildcard domain, multi-domain, and hybrid domain.
+Single-domain, wildcard domain, and multi-domain.

 IP certificate